 Bangladesh, which was liberated from Pakistan after a 9-month of war of independence in 1971, is facing trouble in combating the spread of Covid- 19.
 Health minister Zahid Malik has already expressed dissatisfaction over people’s behaviour to tackle the pandemic coronavirus.
-The disease is now engulfing a new population every day.
+The disease is now engulfing a whole new population every day.

-To tackle the spread of the pandemic coronavirus, the government has already enforced a countrywide lockdown, which was come into action on April 5.
+To tackle the spread of the pandemic, the government has already enforced a countrywide lockdown, which come into effect on April 5.
 But people continued violating the government instructions for the sake of maintaining their families.
 Businessmen have already taken to the streets demanding re-opening of their business outlets across the country labeling the government’s decision as contradictory.
 The lockdown restricted movements of people although it allowed operations of several government-owned offices, banks and factories, and so on.
 Public transports were also allowed to ply on city roads.
 Chaos on roads is now a regular phenomenon in the country.
 Plying of inter-district buses and trains and other such transports including the aircraft are still in halts.

 In fact, the government is trying to stop the spread of the pandemic disease based on an illogical decision.
 While it is strict at a place, at the same time it is losing at other places.

 In this situation the Bangladesh Nationalist Party, the largest opposition political party secretary general Mirza Fakhrul Islam Alamgir urged the government to provide compensation towards the working people to run their livelihood.

 ‘Imposing lockdown is important to save lives.
 But there is no way to ignore the livelihoods of the low-income group,’ he said, adding that labour rights groups should raise the demand for incentives for workers and low-income group people, and go for movements, according to New Age.